MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-automation.md

 ## Prerequisites

-To work with Fabric Git APIs you need the following:
+To work with Fabric Git APIs, you need:

 * The same [prerequisites you need to use Git integration in the UI](./git-get-started.md#prerequisites).

 * A Microsoft Entra token for Fabric service.
 Use that token in the authorization header of the API call.
 For information about how to get a token, see [Fabric API quickstart](/rest/api/fabric/articles/get-started/fabric-api-quickstart).

 You can use the REST APIs without PowerShell, but the scripts in this article use [PowerShell](/powershell/scripting/overview).
-To run the scripts, you need to install the following:
+To run the scripts, you need to take the following steps:

 * Install [PowerShell](/powershell/scripting/install/installing-powershell)
 * Install [Azure PowerShell Az module](/powershell/azure/install-azure-powershell)